The Churn You're Not Fighting Is the One Bleeding You Dry

 What is smart dunning?

 Smart dunning is an ML-optimized approach to recovering failed payments.
-Unlike basic dunning — which retries payments on a fixed schedule (e.g., every 3 days) — smart dunning analyzes transaction patterns to determine the optimal retry time, payment method, and communication channel for each individual failure.
+Basic dunning retries on a fixed schedule (e.g., every 3 days).
+Smart dunning analyzes transaction patterns to determine the optimal retry time, payment method, and communication channel for each individual failure.
 It factors in the failure reason, the customer's payment history, and aggregate data from similar transactions to maximize the probability of recovery.

 How much revenue can you recover from failed payments?

 With a comprehensive recovery strategy (pre-dunning, smart retries, card updaters, multi-channel dunning), subscription brands can recover 60-80% of initially failed payments.
 The industry average without optimization is around 30-40%.
-The difference between these two numbers — 20-40 percentage points of additional recovery — represents pure recovered revenue.
+The 20-40 percentage points of additional recovery is pure recovered revenue.
 For a brand processing $5M in annual recurring payments with a 10% failure rate, moving from 35% to 70% recovery means an additional $175,000 in annual revenue.

 What is pre-dunning?